What to do when someone has died

 • any documents relating to the receipt of a pension or allowance from government funds

-If none of these documents are available, please have the following information available about the deceased:
+If you haven't got any of these documents, please have the following information available about the deceased:

 • full name